Alicia24s/DigitalArtefact/DA_Code/BriefDocumentation.md

 ## App.Java

 - Minimal code
-- Just to run
+- Just to run the entire program

 ## DigitalArtefactLogic.java

-   - Essentially the "Brain to the Body (App.java)"
-   - Holds the sequencial to the entire assessment/quiz and puts the code in order
+   - Holds the sequencial to the entire assessment and puts the code in order

-## OptionSelection.Java
+## OptionManager.Java

-- Components of logic to be called within itself and in the DA_Logic
-- Divides the users into their respective questionnaire pathways
+- Sends the user down their respective questionnaire pathways
-- Suits questionnaire to see if theyre the kind of individual to be targetted, Uses Psychology to find their needs, wants, and expectations

 ## PersonalInformation.java